We Are New York Values

 Mission: Critical Resistance seeks to build an international movement to end the Prison Industrial Complex by challenging the belief that caging and controlling people makes us safe.
 We believe that basic necessities such as food, shelter, and freedom are what really make our communities secure.
 Critical Resistance’s vision is the creation of genuinely healthy, stable communities that respond to harm without relying on imprisonment and punishment.
 As PIC abolitionists we understand that the prison industrial complex is not a broken system to be fixed.
 The system, rather, works precisely as it is designed to—to contain, control, and kill those people representing the greatest threats to state power.
 Our goal is not to improve the system but to shrink the system into non-existence.
 Critical Resistance (CR) is building a member-led and member-run grassroots movement to challenge the use of punishment to “cure” complicated social problems.
 In all our work, we organize to build power and to stop the devastation that the reliance on imprisonment and policing has brought to ourselves, our families, and our communities.

-Website: http://criticalresistance.org/chapters/cr-new-york-city/our-work/
+Website: https://criticalresistance.org/volunteer-with-a-chapter/

 Phone: 212-203-0512